-At March 31, 2014, we had planned capital expenditures as indicated in the table above for the remainder of 2014 and for 2015.
-The planned capital expenditures include capital expenditures that management anticipates spending for expansion and development projects, environmental requirements, and major renewal and improvement projects.
+At June 30, 2014, we had planned capital expenditures as indicated in the table above for the remainder of 2014 and for 2015.
+Included in planned capital expenditures is capitalized interest of approximately \$8.8 million for the remainder of 2014 and \$19.8 million for 2015.
+Planned capital expenditures are presented as a range to provide for engineering estimates, the status of bidding, variable material costs, unplanned delays in construction, and other contingencies.
+The planned capital expenditures include investments that management anticipates making for expansion and development projects, environmental requirements, and major renewal and improvement projects.
 These capital expenditures are subject to economic conditions, which are continually reviewed by management, and may increase or decrease as new information is obtained or circumstances change.
 We plan to fund the planned capital expenditures from working capital, noncurrent restricted cash and cash equivalents, internally generated cash flows, third-party financing, and if necessary, availability under the Amended Working Capital Revolver Loan.

 The planned capital expenditures for Corporate and Other are primarily for the replacement of our enterprise resource planning, financial and operations management software.
-This project began in 2013 and is expected to be fully implemented in 2016 at a total cost of \$20 million to \$25 million.
-Included in planned capital expenditures is capitalized interest of approximately \$15 million for the remainder of 2014 and \$16 million for 2015.
+This project began in 2013 and is expected to be fully implemented in 2016 at a total cost of \$20.0 million to \$25.0 million.